johnmjkim/techlauncher-water-landingpage/README.md

 </br>

-The main goal of our team is to predict groundwater flow in a faster and more efficient way by developing an emulator.
+The main goal of our team is to develop an emulator of groundwater flow for faster and more efficient prediction.

-Because groundwater models are slow to run and ground truth data is expensive, we implement machine learning (ML) method to accomplish this goal.
+Because groundwater models are slow to run and ground truth data is expensive, we implement a machine learning (ML) method to accomplish this goal.

 **Our project aims to create :**

 (1) Benchmark datasets for different Partial Differential Equations (PDE)

-(2) Methods to facilitate better prediction given the data sets from stage 1
+(2) methods to facilitate better prediction given the data sets from stage 1

 </br>